Best video editing software for Mac (2025 edition)

 Cons:

-Aspiring editors, vloggers, and content creators who want something more powerful than iMovie, without the complexity of Premiere.
+Who it’s for: Vloggers, aspiring editors, and creators who want something stronger than iMovie without the full complexity of pro software.

 How to Choose the Right Editor for Your Mac